Norrbottenspets

 He has a low maintenance, hard, straight, and close-fitting double coat that is ideally white with yellow or red/brown markings but he can be seen in any colour.

 If you are considering the adoption of a Norrbottenspets puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the main General Information page.)

 Additional Health Resources: